 and

-(b) the person possesses the SRS in a laboratory of the institution or organisation for analytical, educational or research purposes that do not involve the manufacture of an illegal product; and
+(b) the person possesses the SSAN in a laboratory of the institution or organisation for analytical, educational or research purposes that do not involve the manufacture of an illegal product; and

-(c) there is not more than 3 kg of any SRS in the laboratory.
+(c) there is not more than 3 kg of any SSAN in the laboratory.

-(5) A person does not have to hold a licence referred to in subregulation (1) to possess an SRS if —
+(5) A person does not have to hold a licence referred to in subregulation (1) to possess an SSAN if —

 (a) the person is a student at an educational institution; and

-(b) a person employed by the institution holds an SRS storage licence that authorises that person to possess the SRS; and
+(b) a person employed by the institution holds an SSAN storage licence that authorises that person to possess the SSAN; and

-(c) the student possesses the SRS in the course of his or her studies at the educational institution.
+(c) the student possesses the SSAN in the course of his or her studies at the educational institution.

 Note for this regulation: